 Always consult a veterinary doctor or local groomer if you have any questions or health concerns regarding your pet or before performing any of the steps below if you’re uncertain.
 And always use pet-friendly and safe practices on your pet, including any shampoos or conditioners.

-Besides, it’s an easy, free, and kind way to show your pets you care, and it can be a lot healthier for them as well.
+Plus, it’s an easy, free, and kind way to show your pets that you care, and it can be a lot healthier for them as well.

 2. Groom your pet or have them groomed professionally.

-Grooming your pet consistently can be highly important for your health and sometimes even your peace of mind.
+Grooming your pet consistently can be highly important for their health.

-If you’d rather not do the job yourself, consider hiring a professional, including ones who are mobile and are willing to come to you.
-You can find great groomers by checking out customer reviews at places such as Yelp, asking your vet, having it done at your vets, and going by word of mouth.
+If you’d rather not do the job yourself, consider hiring a professional, including professionals that might be mobile and willing to come to you.

 Typical Grooming Tasks